Easy Vegan Meatballs

 This post may contain affiliate links.
 Read my full disclosure here.

-If you’ve been looking for a hearty and filling vegan meatball recipe that is so versatile that it can be used in many different recipes, look no further!
+If you’ve been looking for a hearty and filling vegan meatball recipe that is so versatile that it can be used in many different recipes, look no further.
+This recipe is going to knock your socks off!

 wooden spoon with cooked bulgur beside wooden spoon with uncooked bulgur